By: Jacqueline Williams, Contributor

 Medium box braids are easier and faster to install than thin and small size plaits.
 You still have several parted hair sections for similar attention-grabbing, versatile looks.
 Medium braids are also an ideal size for length retention.
 They don’t cause as much tension at your roots, and have enough parts so you can maintain a clean scalp.

 This braiding option is similar in price to the smaller box braid sizes, costing between $125 – $265* but doesn’t last as long; usually about two and a half months.
 However, they will save you time–installation usually takes 5 – 7 hours.
-Use 9 – 11 single packs of pre-stretched braiding hair for mid-back length.
+Use 9 – 11 single packs of pre-stretched braiding hair for mid-back length or simply get this pre-bundled pack from the Yeluchi line.

 Large Box Braids